 Jesus Goes to Galilee

-27Just then His disciples came, and they were surprised to find Him talking with a woman.
-However, no one said, “What are You asking about?” or, “Why are You talking to her?”
-28Then the woman left her water jar, and went into the city and began telling the people, 29“Come, see a man who told me all the things that I have done!
-Can this be the Christ (the Messiah, the Anointed)?”
-30So the people left the city and were coming to Him.
+27At this point His disciples came, and they were amazed that He had been speaking with a woman, yet no one said, “What do You seek?” or, “Why do You speak with her?”
+28So the woman left her waterpot, and went into the city and *said to the men, 29“Come, see a man who told me all the things that I have done; this is not the Christ, is it?”
+30They went out of the city, and were coming to Him.

-31Meanwhile, the disciples were urging Jesus [to have a meal], saying, “Rabbi (Teacher), eat.”
-32But He told them, “I have food to eat that you do not know about.”
-33So the disciples said to one another, “Has anyone brought Him something to eat?”
-34Jesus said to them, “My food is to do the will of Him who sent Me and to completely finish His work.
-35Do you not say, ‘It is still four months until the harvest comes?’
-Look, I say to you, raise your eyes and look at the fields and see, they are white for harvest.
-36Already the reaper is receiving his wages and he is gathering fruit for eternal life; so that he who plants and he who reaps may rejoice together.
-37For in this case the saying is true, ‘One [person] sows and another reaps.’
-38I sent you to reap [a crop] for which you have not worked.
-Others have worked and you have been privileged to reap the results of their work.”
+31Meanwhile the disciples were urging Him, saying, “Rabbi, eat.”
+32But He said to them, “I have food to eat that you do not know about.”
+33So the disciples were saying to one another, “No one brought Him anything to eat, did he?”
+34Jesus *said to them, “My food is to do the will of Him who sent Me and to accomplish His work.
+35Do you not say, ‘There are yet four months, and then comes the harvest’?
+Behold, I say to you, lift up your eyes and look on the fields, that they are white for harvest.
+36Already he who reaps is receiving wages and is gathering fruit for life eternal; so that he who sows and he who reaps may rejoice together.
+37For in this case the saying is true, ‘One sows and another reaps.’
+38I sent you to reap that for which you have not labored; others have labored and you have entered into their labor.”

-39Now many Samaritans from that city believed in Him and trusted Him [as Savior] because of what the woman said when she testified, “He told me all the things that I have done.”
-40So when the Samaritans came to Jesus, they asked Him to remain with them; and He stayed there two days.
-41Many more believed in Him [with a deep, abiding trust] because of His word [His personal message to them]; 42and they told the woman, “We no longer believe just because of what you said; for [now] we have heard Him for ourselves and know [with confident assurance] that this One is truly the Savior of [all] the world.”
+39From that city many of the Samaritans believed in Him because of the word of the woman who testified, “He told me all the things that I have done.”
+40So when the Samaritans came to Jesus, they were asking Him to stay with them; and He stayed there two days.
+41Many more believed because of His word; 42and they were saying to the woman, “It is no longer because of what you said that we believe, for we have heard for ourselves and know that this One is indeed the Savior of the world.”

-43After the two days He went on from there into Galilee.
-44For Jesus Himself declared that a prophet has no honor in his own country.
-45So when He arrived in Galilee, the Galileans welcomed Him, since they had seen all the things that He did in Jerusalem at the feast; for they too came to the feast.
+43After the two days He went forth from there into Galilee.
+44For Jesus Himself testified that a prophet has no honor in his own country.
+45So when He came to Galilee, the Galileans received Him, having seen all the things that He did in Jerusalem at the feast; for they themselves also went to the feast.

 Healing a Nobleman’s Son